At a Glance

 Assumption of Responsibility

 The following applies to all SRC Facilities and programming:

-Neither CSU Stanislaus nor the SRC accepts any responsibility for ill health or injury sustained while participating in any of the SRC facilities.
+Neither Stanislaus State nor the SRC accepts any responsibility for ill health or injury sustained while participating in any of the SRC facilities.
 No medical or ambulance expense incurred by a participant will be paid by the Department or by the University.
 Participation is on a voluntary basis.
 Use the facility at your own risk.
 Participation in any physical activity involves inherent risk and even when safety precautions are utilized, injuries and accidents can occur.
 It is recommended that all participants undergo a prior physical examination and carry some form of health and accident insurance.
 CSU does not provide personal health or medical insurance for participants.
 If an injury does occur, it should be reported to the nearest SRC staff member.
 In the event that blood is involved in an injury, that person cannot continue to participate until the wound is properly cleaned and dressed.
 Any clothing with blood should be removed.